Preston social support groups

 Last Days Matter

 A free half-day training course for anyone who’d like to know more about death and dying, how to make plans for the end of your life, what to expect when someone is dying, what happens after someone dies, and how to best support those left behind who may be grieving and need help and friendship.
-Courses run once a month and anyone is welcome to attend.
-Please get in touch via the contact details above to find out more or to book a session.
+Sessions run most months and all are welcome to book on.

 Please note, due to the subject content, this can be a highly emotional session but is run in a safe space by kind professionals, to offer advice and help you to think about what will help you or your loved ones in your final months, weeks and days.